 What do you mean you can make mustard at home?
-It was all I could do to say, “Uh… how did you think it was made?
+It was all I could do not to say, “Uh… how did you think it was made?
 By mustard elves under a tree?”
-Thankfully, I am older and nicer than I once was.
 Instead, I said, “Why yes, and it is really, really easy to make.”

 I had this conversation years ago with another food blogger, and I tell you this because for even a food person to not know how to make mustard tells me that it must appear to be magic to most people.
-But I gotta tell ya folks, it ain’t.
+But it ain’t.
 If you have mustard seed and water, you can make mustard.
 It’s that easy.
 And pretty much every culture in the Northern Hemisphere has done so: Mustard is to the North what chiles are to the tropics.

-Mustard is one of Europe’s few native spices, although mustard also has been used in Chinese cooking for around 2,500 years as well.
+Mustard is one of Europe’s few native spices, although it also has been used in Chinese cooking for around 2,500 years as well.
 Ancient Rome was quite the hotbed of mustard-making, and it is Rome that gives us our name for mustard: It is a contraction of mustum ardens, or “hot must;” the Romans often added crushed mustard seeds to unfermented crushed grapes.
-I’ve recreated a different Roman recipe for mustard that uses almonds, pine nuts, mustard seed and red wine vinegar.
-The ferocious bite of this mustard — it should be made with black mustard seeds, the hottest variety — is mellowed by the richness of the nuts.
-It’s a great accompaniment to roasted meats.

 The basic idea behind making mustard is this: Grind seeds and add liquid.
 At its most basic, this is all mustard is.
 Both Chinese and English mustard (think Coleman’s) is nothing more than water and mustard powder.
 But there are some things you need to know to make great mustard.